dalonsodev/DrinkWise/README.md

    - `rem` for font sizes to ensure consistent scaling.
    - `em` for margins and paddings for proportional spacing.
    - `px` for border-radius and specific width constraints.
-- **Modular Architecture:** Organized component structure with reusable components, custom hooks, and global state management via React Context.
+- **Modular Architecture:** Organized component structure with reusable components (DrinkCard, Layout), custom hooks (useLazyBackground), and centralized styles in index.css.

 ---